koreader/koreader/README.md

 For Android devices
 -------------------

-Make sure the "android" tool is in your PATH variable and the NDK variable points to the root directory of the Android NDK.
+Make sure the "android" and "ndk-build" tools are in your PATH variable and the NDK variable points to the root directory of the Android NDK.

 First, run this command to make a standalone android cross compiling toolchain from NDK: